Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Secondhand aerosol is the vapor exhaled into the air by an e cigarette user.

-Now, like second hand cigarette smoke, second hand vaping aerosol can linger in a room long enough to be inhaled by someone else.
+Now, like second hand cigarette smoke, second hand vaping aerosol can linger in a room long enough to be inhaled by someone else (passive vaping).

 - Lead, nickel, tin, or other heavy metals